Baylor in Budapest

-Special Studies in Journalism to those who need it.
+Special Studies in Journalism to those who need to construct their own unique course of study.
 The goal is to enhance your portfolio and make you a better candidate for jobs and internships.
-JOU/FDM 3372
+For FDM minors and business majors we also offer JOU/FDM 3372

 Q – In addition to taking classes, what will we do?

-A – We’ve set up a program that includes orientation detailing practical information about living in Budapest; guest lectures on Hungary’s history, culture and media; a city tour; a trip to the symphony; a tour of the Parliament Building; a day trip to a traditional nearby village; a Danube River cruise; and a day of community service work.
+A – The program includes an orientation session detailing practical information about living in Budapest; guest lectures on Hungary’s history, culture and media; a city tour; a trip to the symphony; a tour of the Parliament Building; a day trip to a traditional nearby village; a Danube River cruise; and a day of community service work in a homeless shelter.
 The schedule will be full.
-And on the weekends …

-, will include a museum tour, a visit to Radio Free Europe, and a high culture event either to the Opera or the Ballet, and a four-day trip to Transylvania, Romania
+, where we will have a museum tour, visit to Radio Free Europe, and attend a high-culture event at the famed Opera.
+After settling into Budapest we'll take a four-day trip to Transylvania, Romania

 , a beautiful mountainous region with a unique culture.
-In Prague we’ll stay in a hotel, and in Transylvania we’ll be hosted by bed and breakfasts operated by local families..
+In Prague we’ll stay in a hotel, and in Transylvania we’ll be hosted in bed and breakfasts operated by local families.